Home

 • Your mental focus narrows.

-Stress causes the reptilian section of the brain to dominate the forebrain.
+Stress causes the primitive, "reptilian" section of the brain to dominate the more developed forebrain.
 Your thinking brain turns off.
-You begin reacting in unpremeditated, automatic ways.
+You may begin reacting in impulsive, unconscious, or automatic ways.

-Prolonged stress can make you vulnerable to illness and accelerates aging.
-Over time the stress response can cause high blood pressure, heart disease, ulcers, autoimmune diseases, cancer, anxiety, insomnia and depression.
+Prolonged stress, both from its physical and the energetic effects, can make you vulnerable to illness.
+It also accelerates aging.
+Over time being in a chronic state of stress response can cause high blood pressure, heart disease, ulcers, autoimmune diseases, cancer, anxiety, insomnia and depression.

 Stress is inevitable, and moderate, short-term stress can actually be good for us.
 But learning to manage stress so that it doesn't become overwhelming or go on for a long time is critical to maintaining our energetic, physical, emotional, and mental health.

-To learn some simple relaxation techniques for managing stress, click here.
+Learn some simple relaxation techniques for managing stress, including progressive relaxation, aromatherapy, breathing techniques and meditation.

-Return from Effects of Stress to Relaxation Techniques
+Go from Effects of Stress to site home page.